PaulFangBayArea/NDNF-release/README.md

 Named Data Network Function Scenarios
 ====================================

-This is the repo for running Named Data Network Function Scenarios using ndnSIM.
+This is the repo for running Named Data Network Function( NDNF) Scenarios using ndnSIM.

 To install ns-3 and ndnSIM, please refer to https://ndnsim.net.

-Our application files are in  `apps`.
+You can find the application files are in  `apps` and the NDNF test scenarios in `examples`.

 Feel free to contact pfang@umass.edu if you have any questions.